 - In a large bowl, beat together the melted butter, sugar (1 ½ cups) and vanilla (1 tsp) until smooth.
 Add the 6 egg whites and beat until fully combined.

-- In a separate bowl, stir together 2 ½ cups flour, 1 tsp salt, and 1 tbsp baking powder.
+- In a separate bowl, stir together 2 ½ cups flour, 1 teaspoon salt, and 1 tablespoon baking powder.

 - Fold the flour mixture into the egg mixture.